benjspitler/benjspitler.github.io/egypt-ksa-cartopy.md

 ### Maps of preliminary death sentences in Egypt by month

-Here, I used Python's cartopy package, along with matplotlib, to create maps indicating the governorates where more and less preliminary death sentences were handed down:
+Here, I used Python's cartopy package, along with matplotlib, to map the governorates where more and less preliminary death sentences were handed down:

 <img src="images/egypt-prelim-map.png?raw=true"/>